Paul Rico

-Harold Paul Rico (April 29, 1925 – January 16, 2004) was an FBI agent.
-Indicted for murder in 2003 but never found guilty.
-He was accused of the 1968 framing of four men for murder but died before his trial would have taken place.
+Harold Paul Rico (April 29, 1925 – January 16, 2004) was an American Federal Bureau of Investigation (FBI) Special Agent, indicted for murder in 2003.
+He was accused of the 1968 framing of four men for murder, but died before his trial would have taken place.
+The writer Howie Carr called Rico "perhaps the most corrupt FBI agent in history".

 Early life

+Rico was born in the Boston suburb of Belmont, Massachusetts in 1925, the son of an Irish mother and Spanish father who was an employee of New England Telephone.
+He graduated from Boston College in 1950 with a bachelor's degree in history.

+FBI career

-Rico was born in 1925 in Boston.
-He graduated from Boston College with a bachelor's degree in history.
-Rico joined the FBI in 1951 at the age of 26 and worked in the Boston area.
-He used members of the Winter Hill Gang as informants.
-In 1956 he recognized fugitive bank robber James "Whitey" Bulger in a Revere bar and arrested him.
+Rico joined the FBI in 1951 at the age of 26 and was initially posted in Chicago before being transferred to the Boston office after his father became terminally ill.
+While investigating his first major case, the Great Brink's Robbery, Rico learned the value of recruiting informants.
+In 1956, he recognized fugitive bank robber James "Whitey" Bulger in a Revere bar and arrested him.

+At the urging of U.S. Attorney General Robert F. Kennedy, the previously reluctant FBI became committed to combatting the Mafia starting in the mid-1960s.
+Considered the Mafia a greater threat than all other organized crime groups in the United States combined, the Organized Crime Program of the FBI targeted La Cosa Nostra as its highest national priority.
+Rico and his partner, Dennis Condon, became the most senior FBI agents investigating organized crime in Boston.
+Rico's Spanish origins allowed him to pass for an Italian, which benefited him when working undercover to insulate himself with the Mafia.

+Rico recruited members of Somerville's Winter Hill Gang as informants.
+Although he was aware that the gangster Stephen "the Rifleman" Flemmi had committed several murders, Rico had Flemmi designated a Top Echelon informant, the highest status an FBI source can achieve, due to his ability to provide information on the leaders of the Patriarca crime family of New England.

 Deegan murder

-In 1965, Rico received word that gangster Edward "Teddy" Deegan had been murdered by Italian-American hitman Vincent Flemmi under orders from Winter Hill Gang boss Howie Winter.
+In 1965, Rico received information that gangster Edward "Teddy" Deegan had been murdered by Italian-American hitman Vincent Flemmi under orders from Winter Hill Gang boss Howie Winter.
 Rico then watched as Portuguese-American hitman Joe Barboza committed perjury and claimed that he had committed Deegan's murder under orders from four made men in the Patriarca crime family: Peter Limone, underboss Henry Tameleo, Joe Salvati and Louis Greco.
 Tameleo died in 1985 in prison and Greco died in 1995 in prison, too; Salvati was released in 1997, and Limone in 2001.
 When interrogated during U.S. House Judiciary Committee hearings in October 2003 about the four wrongful convictions, an enraged Rico responded, "What do you want, tears?"

 The two survivors and the estates of the deceased were awarded $101.7 million in damages by U.S. District Judge Nancy Gertner in Boston on July 26, 2007.